 To do this, you must access the Editor > Pages > Login & Registration section, where you will see the following option: “When do you want users to log in and register?".
 Indicate there when you want to request the user's registration.
 You can choose between the following options:

-- Before they participate (Option selected by default).
+- Identified mode (Option selected by default).

 - Via Autologin API (Feature only available for Corporate accounts).